The Debatable Land

 Graham Robb is an acclaimed historian and biographer, a Fellow of the Royal Society of Literature and a Chevalier dans l’Ordre des Arts et des Lettres.
 He has won the Whitbread Biography Prize and the Heinemann Award for Victor Hugo, as well as the Ondaatje Prize and Duff Cooper Prize for The Discovery of France.
-He lives on the English-Scottish border (and within a day’s ride of one hundred and seventy cols).
+He lives on the Anglo-Scottish border, in the Debatable Land.